Like your home’s roofing or driveway, time can definitely take its toll on your existing pool.

-Just to give you an idea of how much time you might be spending poolside, new surface applications typically take a day or two.
+Just to give you an idea of how much time you might be spending on swimming pool resurfacing, new surface applications typically take a day or two.
 And on average, there is a two-week curing period before a homeowner can use their pool.
 Two weeks!
 That’s the perfect amount of time to plan for your pool’s grand re-opening party.

-We all age, and your pool is no different.
-The best thing you can do for your aging pool is to have a pool professional conduct a thorough inspection.
+We all age, and your gunite, vinyl, or concrete pool is no different.
+The best thing you can do for your aging pool is to have a pool professional conduct a thorough inspection and see if it needs pool renovations.
 An expert will check all the primary equipment — pump, heater, filter, drains — for leaks, malfunctions, and operations.
 They’ll inspect the liner or plaster, the tile and coping for signs of aging that can lead to problems.

 The certified service technicians at Neave Pools can assess if a repair, replacement or swimming pool renovation is your best option.
-After that, the pros at Neave are happy to share their best maintenance tips — because proper swimming pool maintenance and water quality can extend the life of your pool.
+After pool resurfaced or renovation, the pros at Neave are happy to share their best maintenance tips — because proper swimming pool maintenance and water quality can extend the life of your pool.